 “Not all Watchers are good.
 Some fell.
 We were supposed to watch you not…not harm you.
-Some of my brothers came down and did things with humans that were not right for them to do and now they’re just trying to cover their tracks.
-But not all of us are bad, Tina.”
+Some of my brothers came down and did things with humans that were not right for them to do and now they’re just trying to cover their tracks, make it seem innocent.
+Still, not all of us are bad, Tina.”

 “You didn’t answer my question.
 Where were you when Ron…”

 The coin fell to the floor and Tina froze.
 She had not checked the bathroom stalls coming in.
 She picked up the coin and put it into her pocket.